 Deadline: January 28th

-Through the National Security Education Program, the Boren Fellowships provide full scholarships for master’s degree students to study abroad in world regions critical to U.S. interests, including Africa, Asia, Eastern Europe, Latin America, and the Middle East.
-Up to $24,000 is available for anywhere from 12 weeks to 12 months of overseas study.
-Fellows can be majoring in any field deemed critical to national security.
-Recipients must work at least one year full-time for the federal government following graduation.
+The Boren Fellowships provide scholarships through the National Security Education Program.
+These are full scholarships for graduate students studying abroad in regions critical to U.S. interests.
+These regions include Africa, Asia, Eastern Europe, Latin America, and the Middle East.
+The scholarships provide up to $24,000 for 12 weeks to 12 months of overseas study.
+Any major deemed critical to national security qualifies.
+After graduation students must work for the federal government for at least a year.

 Contact